ben-kemister/development-cheat-sheets/content/languages/cmd/_index.md

 **cmd.exe** is the default command-line interpreter for OS/2, eComStation, Windows, Windows CE, and the ReactOS operating systems.
 <!--more-->
 The name refers to its executable filename.
-It is also commonly referred to as cmd or the Command Prompt, referring to the default window title on Windows.
+It is also commonly referred to as cmd or the _Command Prompt_, referring to the default window title on Windows.

+## Child Pages

+{{% children sort="title" description="true" %}}

 ## type